This post was updated in March 2023

-How to Build a Raised Bed – The Hard/Expensive Way or the Easy/Free Way
+How to Build a Raised Bed in Israel – Three Ways

 My first raised vegetable bed was a wooden trundle bed frame I found next to the dumpster outside our Jerusalem apartment.
-It worked perfectly.
+It worked perfectly for a year or two.
 Since then I have usually used discarded bookshelves.
-I spot them next to dumpsters all the time here in Ramat Beit Shemesh.
-About a month ago, when everyone was purging their garbage pre-Pesach, I picked up three to build my newest vegetable beds.
+When I first started my urban farm in Ramat Beit Shemesh a few years ago, I picked up three to build my vegetable beds when everyone was purging their garbage pre-Pesach.
 (When I say that “I” picked them up, I really mean that I roped my husband into do most of the grunt work of shlepping them back to our place.
 Thanks Shmuel!)

-I also have a few other small raised beds built out of roof tiles, a bedside table, and an old cement sack.
-There is a a total growing area of about 8 sq.m.
+I have also built small raised beds built out of roof tiles, a bedside table, and an old cement sack.

 All that in 8 sq. m. !